Drama Queen (Vanessa Petruo song)

 "Drama Queen" is a song by German pop singer Vanessa Petruo.
-Written by Petruo, Alexander Geringas, and Thorsten Brötzmann, it was released by Polydor and Cheyenne Records on 26 April 2004 as Petrus's first solo single following the disbandment of her group No Angels in fall 2003.
+Written by Petruo, Alexander Geringas, and Thorsten Brötzmann, it was released by Polydor and Cheyenne Records on 26 April 2004 as Petruo's first solo single following the disbandment of her group No Angels in fall 2003.
 The pop song achieved moderate success on the charts, peaking at number eleven in Germany, number 35 in Austria and number 88 in Switzerland.
 "Drama Queen" marked Petruo's only release with the label and her former No Angels management.

 Track listings

 Personnel

 Credits adapted from the liner notes of "Drama Queen".